Check our 2023 Main Tuolumne calendar from the book now button.

 On the morning of day 2, breakfast is served.
 We usually have time for a hike before setting out on the day’s exciting Class IV+ rapids, stopping for lunch on the river bank.
 We take out at Ward’s Ferry in mid-afternoon and shuttle back to Colfax Spring and your cars by around 5:00 PM.

 Three-day Main Tuolumne trips allow more time to relax, linger, and explore unique beauty of the Main Tuolumne and it’s side canyons.
 We’ll venture up the Clavey and the Tuolumne’s North Fork to enjoy some pristine swimming holes.
 Spending two nights in the canyon is the ultimate “reset” – a great way to share quality time with friends and family while we take care of the details.
+There is a lot of free time on these trips, especially if we are on our “SUMMER FLOW” program.

 MAIN TUOLUMNE RAFTING TRIPS